succSeeded/ts-2025/colloc_questions/src/question4.typ

-= Filtration and smoothing using Fourier analysis: Fourier series, Fourier transform, DFT, FFT, SSFT.
-== Fourier transform
+= Filtration and smoothing using Fourier analysis: Fourier series, Fourier transform, DFT, FFT, SSFT == Fourier transform

 Fourier series is a decomposition of a function $f in C[a, b]$ with a orthogonal function system ${g_k}_(k=0)^(+infinity)$ in some euclidean space: